Antonboom/testifylint/README.md

 ### useless-assert

-Currently the checker guards against assertion of the same variable:
+Currently, the checker guards against assertion of the same variable:

 ```go
 ❌